Summer Enrichment Program Application Tips

 The Rangel International Affairs Summer Enrichment Selection Panel evaluates each applicant based on a variety of different criteria.
 It seeks individuals who show a clear interest in a career in international affairs, along with a strong academic background, a commitment to service, leadership, and diverse interests in areas such as international affairs and government, cultural sensitivity, writing skills, and an ability to overcome obstacles.
 A good application introduces the individual to the panel and shows his/her unique motivations, experiences, and accomplishments.
 Thus, there is no specific formula for preparing a competitive application, as each applicant is unique.
 However, below are a few tips.

 Applicants should review all requirements up front at the Rangel Program website (www.rangelprogram.org).
 The program has no flexibility on core eligibility requirements such as U.S. citizenship, cumulative GPA, and full-time undergraduate student status.
 Applicants should make a plan to complete all aspects of the application on time.
-This will require steps such as securing letters of recommendation and transcripts and writing a statement of interest.
+This will require steps such as securing letters of recommendation, transcripts writing a statement of interest and providing financial need information.
 The FAQ section under the Summer Enrichment part of the website can answer many application questions.
 Applicants are welcome to contact program staff if they have additional questions.